Code-Institute-Submissions/cottage/README.md

 Checking out positive reviews and how to get there through the map.

 On the left hand side are the images so they can see at a quick glance the different rooms, these pop out as the user hovers over them.
 Ont the right is a quick form to check availbility fot the dates the user is looking to book.
-No commitment needed, just a quichk alert stating if the cottage is already booked.
+No commitment needed, just a quick alert stating if the cottage is already booked.
 In future versions this would be linked to a booking database or the owner gets a email to check.
 The call to action comes in the next button, by pressing this a modal appears for the user to fill out to book.
 These details would save on a booking database and the owner alerted.
+For the moment though this button does nothing.

 The red bubble on the far right is there to make an obvious selling point, it is designed to be the same colour as the booking button.

-In the footer gives an opportunity for the user to email the owner directly for more information.
+In the footer a link gives an opportunity for the user to email the owner directly for more information.

 As the user navigates to the other pages the layout remains the same and familiar.
 The main information on the amenities comes up in the "Good Life".
 This is what the typical user would look for next in booking a property.

 On the local guide page the images change to represent the local attractions.
 There is a quick passage to read for those who would like to understand what a typical day in the Dales is like and what the area offers.
 All with handy stylish links to make any bookings or to just learn more about the area.
+This is intended to make the user imagine they are in the Dales, hiking through the country side, have a pint in the pub and comiong home to a warm cosy cottage.

-The great views page has all the images in one place.
-This is handy in the mobile view as they do not show.
+The 'great views'page has all the images in one place.
+This is handy in the mobile view as they do not show otherwise.
 This means the loading time on the other pages is quicker on mobile.

-Booking modal, hover effects, mobile first.

-####Testing
+#### Testing

 Heavy use of dev tools on Chrome.
 Alot of issues with padding and margins needed ironing out.